 Here are some of the statistics you should bear in mind.

 Pew Research Center conducted a survey of U.S. adults in 2016, and the results were these – 79% of Americans had made an online purchase of any type, while 51% had bought something using a cellphone.

-Our research for the E-commerce SEO trends in 2018 has shown that mobile search is taking over the throne with billions of people already use laptops, smartphones, and tablets more often than desktop computers.
+Our research for the E-commerce SEO trends has shown that mobile search is taking over the throne with billions of people already use laptops, smartphones, and tablets more often than desktop computers.
 Many of them have grown a habit of purchasing online on a regular basis.

 As of Q4 2018, mobile devices are now the number one driver of both digital traffic and orders, shows the Salesforce Shopping Index.
 This makes mobile the most important revenue-driving vehicle for retailers as they explore ways to engage and convert their new and existing customers.